nigmasilmi/apollo-fullstack/README.md

 ## Add pagination support

 Apollo Client provides a fetchMore helper function to assist with paginated queries.
 It enables you to execute the same query with different values for variables (such as the current cursor).

+When our new button is clicked, it calls fetchMore (passing the current cursor as the value of the after variable) and displays a Loading notice until the query returns results.

+## Merge cached results

+Apollo Client stores your query results in its in-memory cache.
+The cache handles most operations intelligently and efficiently, but it doesn't automatically know that we want to merge our two distinct lists of launches.
+To fix this, we'll define a merge function for the paginated field in our schema.

+// src/cache.ts
+The schema field that our server paginates is the list of launches.
+Modify the initialization of cache to add a merge function for the launches field

+This merge function takes our existing cached launches and the incoming launches and combines them into a single list, which it then returns.
+The cache stores this combined list and returns it to all queries that use the launches field.

+This example demonstrates a use of field policies, which are cache configuration options that are specific to individual fields in your schema.